ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-06-03-[Mini-Post]Pip-install.md

   python
 subtitle: Quick guide to installing Python libraries
 ---

+I will get back to the SQL posts but thought I would post something that could be useful to others.
+If you want to use Python for Data Science you will need additional python libraries.

-Basically I thought it would be useful to mention this as I found it a bit difficult to find a step by step guide on how to install python libraries if you don't have a huge understanding of command line functions.
+I don't have a huge understanding of command line functions and I found it a bit difficult to find a step by step guide on how to install python libraries

 **The basic idea is we're telling the command line to run the program 'pip' and tell it to install the python library you desire.**